 - If you need to make a change to your original reservation, please email email@example.com.

 STEP 4: Make necessary arrangements with support service providers

 |Bon Appetit Food Service||315-859-4985|

 * To publicize an event on the website or in the media, contact the media relations office two weeks in advance.

-STEP 5: attend a Campus Activities Coordinating Committee (CACC) meeting
+STEP 5: Attend a Campus Activities Coordinating Committee (CACC) meeting to review your event

-If your event will draw more than 75 people, attend a CACC meeting at least three days prior to your event.
 CACC meetings are held every Tuesday at noon in Sadove Student Center.
-Representatives from Student Activities, Campus Safety, Bon Appetit Food Service, Physical Plant and Events Calendar will be there to confirm your arrangements and to ensure that all of your programming needs are met.
-CACC attendance is MANDATORY for all student events requiring support and is strongly recommended for other members of the Hamilton community.
+Representatives from Student Activities, Campus Safety, Bon Appetit Food Service, Physical Plant, AV and College Events will be there to confirm your arrangements and to ensure that all of your programming needs are met.
+CACC attendance is strongly recommended for all events requiring support services.

 |Room/Dept. Contact||Phone #|